Retiring technical debt in irreplaceable assets

 Alaska crude oil production 1990-2015

 Alaska crude oil production 1990-2015.
 This chart [Yen 2015] displays Alaska crude oil produced and shipped through the Trans Alaska Pipeline System (TAPS) from 1990 to 2015.
 Production had dropped by 75% in that period, and the decline is projected to continue.
 In January 2018, in response to pressure from Alaskan government officials and the energy industry, the U.S. Congress passed legislation that opened the Arctic National Wildlife Refuge to oil exploration, despite the threat to ecological sustainability that exploration poses.
-If we regard TAPS as a feature of the U.S. energy production system, we can view its excess capacity as a source of feature bias.
-It creates pressure on decision makers to add features to the U.S. energy system.
-Alternatively, they could act to enhance the sustainability of Alaskan and global environmental systems [Wight 2017].
+If we regard TAPS as a feature of the U.S. energy production system, we can view its excess capacity as a source of feature bias bias, creating pressure on decision-makers to add features to the U.S. energy system instead of acting to enhance the sustainability of Alaskan and global environmental systems [Wight 2017].

-Changes in cost accounting could mitigate feature bias effects by projecting more accurately total MICs based on historical data and sound estimation.
-I explore possible accounting changes later in this post, and in future posts; meanwhile, let’s explore the causes and consequences of the distorted perspective I’m calling feature bias.
+Changes in cost accounting could mitigate some of this feature bias by projecting more accurately total MICs based on historical data and sound estimation.
+I’ll explore possible accounting changes later in this post, and in future posts; meanwhile, let’s explore the causes and consequences of the distorted perspective I call feature bias.

-For products or services offered outside the enterprise, the sales and marketing functions of the enterprise represent the voice of the customer [Gaskin 1991].
-But customers are generally unaware of product or service attributes that determine maintainability, extensibility, or cybersecurity.
-These factors, the sustainability factors, affect the MICs for technical debt.
-But customers are acutely aware of capabilities—or missing or defective capabilities.
-Customer comments and requests are therefore unbalanced in favor of capability over sustainability.
-The sales and marketing functions tend to accurately transmit this unbalanced perspective to decision makers and technologists.
+For products or services offered for sale outside the enterprise, the sales and marketing functions of the enterprise represent the voice of the customer [Gaskin 1991].
+But customers are generally unaware of product or service attributes that determine maintainability, extensibility, or cybersecurity — all factors that affect the MICs for technical debt.
+On the other hand, customers are acutely aware of capabilities — or missing or defective capabilities — in products or services.
+Customer comments and requests, therefore, are unbalanced in favor of capabilities as compared to maintainability, extensibility, cybersecurity, and other attributes related to sustainability.
+The sales and marketing functions tend to accurately transmit this unbalanced perspective to decision-makers and technologists.

-An analogous mechanism prevails with respect to infrastructure and its internal customers.
-Internal customers tend to be more concerned with capabilities than they are with sustainability of the processes and systems that deliver those capabilities.
-Thus, pressure from internal customers tends to emphasize capability at the expense of sustainability.
-The result of this imbalance is pressure to allocate excessive resources to capability enhancement, compared to activities that improve sustainability.
-And therefore controlling or reducing technical debt and its MICs gets less attention.
+An analogous mechanism prevails with respect to infrastructure and the internal customers of that infrastructure.
+Internal customers tend to be more concerned with capabilities — and missing capabilities — than they are with sustainability of the processes and systems that deliver those capabilities.
+Thus, pressure from internal customers on the developers and maintainers of infrastructure elements tends to emphasize capability at the expense of sustainability.
+The result of this imbalance is pressure to allocate excessive resources to capability enhancement, compared to activities that improve maintainability, extensibility, or cybersecurity, and which therefore would aid in controlling or reducing technical debt and its MICs.

 Nor is this the only consequence of feature bias.
 It provides unrelenting pressure for increasing numbers of features, despite the threats to architectural coherence and overall usability that such “featuritis” or “featurism” present.
 Featurism leads, ultimately, to feature bloat, and to difficulties for users, who can’t find what they need among the clutter of features that are often too numerous to document.
 For example, in Microsoft Word, many users are unaware that Shift+F5 moves the insertion point and cursor to the point in the active document that was last edited, even if the document has just been freshly loaded into Word.
 Useful, but obscure.

 Feature bias, it must be noted, is subject to biases itself.
 The existing array of features appeals to a certain subset of all potential customers.
-Because it is that subset that’s most likely to request repair of existing features.
-And they’re also the most likely to suggest additional features.
-The pressure for features tends to be biased in favor of the needs of the most vociferous users.
-That is, there is pressure to evolve to better meet the needs of existing users.
-That pressure can force to lower priority any efforts toward meeting the needs of other stakeholders or potential stakeholders.
-These other stakeholders might be even more important to the enterprise than are the existing users.
-This bias in feature bias presents another risk that can affect decision makers.
+Because it is that subset that’s most likely to request repair of existing features, or to suggest additional features, the pressure for features tends to be biased in favor of the needs of the most vociferous segments of the existing user base.
+That is, systems experience pressure to evolve to better meet the needs of existing users, in preference to meeting the needs of other stakeholders or potential stakeholders who might be even more important to the enterprise than are the existing users.
+This bias in feature bias presents another risk that can affect decision-makers.

-Organizations can take steps to mitigate the risks of feature bias.
-An example of such a measure might be using focus groups to study how educating customers in sustainability issues affects their perspectives relative to feature bias.
+Organizations can take steps to mitigate the risk of feature bias.
+An example of such a measure might be the use of focus groups to study how education in sustainability issues affects customers’ perspectives relative to feature bias.
 Educating decision makers about feature bias can also reduce this risk.

 These two examples illustrate what’s necessary if we want to mitigate the effects of feature bias.
 They also illustrate just how difficult such a task will be.